 LaunchVic supports a globally recognised, thriving startup culture, and supports entrepreneurs to develop and grow businesses.

-Round TwoRound Two of LaunchVic’s funding program is now open.
+Round TwoRound Two of LaunchVic’s funding program is now closed.

 Minister for Small Business, Innovation and Trade Philip Dalidakis announced the successful recipients of round 1 grant funding on 29 August.
 Watch the videos below to find out how LaunchVic is bringing to life the great small and large ideas that will help grow our ecosystem.